industrial-edge-nl/Manual-South-North-Edge-Devices-Connectivity/northbound southbound edge devices/README.md

   Give this PLC ip adress in range of the OT-South network, for example 192.168.0.10.

 ## Southbound - Level
-  install the required apps:
+Install the required apps
 - IE Cloud Connector
 - Simatic s7 Connector
 - IE Databus
 - Flow Creator

+Setup the network settings
   - Give the Southbound-Device Port 2 ip adress in range of the OT-South network, for example 192.168.0.11
   - Give the Southbound-Device Port 1 ip adress in range of the South-North network, for example 192.168.1.10